robinsloan/spring-83/README.md

 If it seems like the server isn't working as expected: it probably isn't!
 Feel free to open an issue, or send me a note at `robin@robinsloan.com`.

+If you've implemented a client or server, at any level of completeness, and you would like it added to this page, let me know!

 A demo client is included in this repository.
-See the [demo-client/](reference-client) folder for more info.
+See the [demo-client/](demo-client/) folder for more info.

 This work is offered under an MIT License.
 If there's some other license that is better or more interesting for these purposes, let me know.